-Transfer over your those highlighted tasks to your planner pages.
-This again will keep things streamlined so you can easily see what needs to be done when the block of time comes up.
+Transfer those highlighted tasks to your planner pages.
+This, again, will keep things streamlined so you can easily see what needs to be done when the block of time comes up.

 Step #4 Write in any commitments.

-Before we begin to block out time slots you will need to make sure you have all your commitments in first.
+Before we block out time slots, you will need to make sure you have all your commitments in first.
 Soccer practice, Doctor appointments, dinner dates.
 Get everything in so you don’t over schedule yourself.

-Ninja tip: If you have a dinner date planned make sure you section out time for getting ready as well.
-I have blocked off time right up until we needed to leave completely forgetting I had to shower and dress.
+SLCG Pro Tip: If you have a dinner date planned, make sure you section out time for getting ready as well.
+I have blocked off time until we needed to leave, completely forgetting I also needed time to shower and dress.
 The key to this system, in the beginning, is to be overly thorough.
-As you get better at scheduling in blocks of time you will not need to be so strict.
+As you get better at scheduling in blocks of time, you will not need to be so strict.

-Step #5 Block off your time in each day of the week ahead.
+Step #5 Block off your time on each day of the week ahead.

-Look at each area to better familiarize you with what needs to be done and then start with your first day.
-You can either block off small amounts of time for each area or a large block of time for just one or two.
-This is especially helpful if you have a project that will require a larger block of time such as freezer cooking or painting the family room.
+Look at each area to better familiarize yourself with what needs to be done and then start with your first day.
+You can block off small amounts of time for each area or a large block for just one or two.
+This is especially helpful if you have a project requiring a larger block of time, such as freezer cooking or painting the family room.

-Using a different color (if you find this helpful) section off times for each day of the week.
+Using a different color (if you find this helpful), section off times for each day of the week.
 Remember to write in meals and other routine tasks that get done daily.
-Sounds silly I know, but I blocked right through dinner every day that first week!
+Sounds silly, but I blocked right through dinner every day that first week!

 Step #6 Make sure to schedule your whole day.

 You will want to make sure you are blocking all the way to bedtime.
 This will ensure you are not working 24/7 risking burnout.
-This will also give you a gentle reminder to stop working and focus on what is most important…your family!
+This will also remind you to stop working and focus on what is most important…your family!

 Step #7 Back Burner Tasks.

-Choose a day each week to do at least one BBT.
+Choose a day each week to do at least one Back Burner Task.
 Saturdays are a great place to start this if you are unsure of the best day.
-Usually, a BBT requires a larger chunk of time, so pick a day that will give you that.
+Usually, these tasks require a larger chunk of time, so pick a day that will give you that.

 Step #8 Use your schedule the right way.

-Make sure when you are in you are in your focus area’s time block you are only doing things off of that corresponding list.
+Make sure when you are in your focus area’s time block, you are only doing things off of that corresponding list.
 The key to making this work is to use it the way it is intended.
 Time parameters will be the secret to your productivity success so work with it and not against it.

 Step #9 Turn off and tune out.

-Another key ingredient to this system working is to turn off the distractions.
-Yep, put that smartphone away kids!
+Another key ingredient to this system working is to turn off distractions.
+Put that smartphone and turn the TV off.
 You only have so much time to get your area done so use it wisely and focus.

-Ninja tip: Worried you will miss a call from your kids or your spouse?
+SLCG Pro Tip: Worried you will miss a call from your kids or spouse?
 Set up ringtones specific to each person.
-That way if you hear a ring you will know exactly who it is calling and whether or not you need to stop what you are doing and take the call.
+That way, if you hear a ring, you will know exactly who it is calling and whether or not you need to stop what you are doing and take the call.

 Step #10 Give it a chance to evolve.